pa-digital/dft-dtro-api-docs/README.md

 **4. Pushing your changes for external review (once you're happy with the changes you've made):**

 a.
-In a new terminal window e.g. in VS Code, run `./scripts/build.sh` (soon you won't have to do this).
+In a new terminal window e.g. in VS Code, in the root of the project, run `./scripts/build.sh` (soon you won't have to do this).

 b.
-Stage, commit and push your changes (if you're using a terminal e.g. in VS Code, you can run e.g. `git commit -am "Update data model user guide for schema version 3.6.0"`, followed by `git push --set-upstream origin update-data-model-user-guide-for-360`.)
+Stage, commit and push your changes (if you're using a terminal e.g. in VS Code, in the root of the project, you can run e.g. `git commit -am "Update data model user guide for schema version 3.6.0"`, followed by `git push --set-upstream origin update-data-model-user-guide-for-360`.)

 c.
 In your browser navigate to https://github.com/pa-digital/dft-dtro-api-docs and click the green `Compare & pull request` button next to your branch name:
 ![Compare & pull request button](readme-images/compare-and-pull-request-button.png)